 Beth Murray is a Registered Psychologist in the Province of Alberta.
 She is also a trained, Level II EMDR therapist & eating disorders specialist.
 Her most recent training is as a facilitator for "Health At Every Size."
 Beth Murray offers over fifteen years of counselling and psychological services.
 She is constantly learning and stays current with advances in the field of counselling psychology.
 Trust her experience to help you with the struggles you are facing.

-Fresh Hope Counselling is pleased to announce a NEW office location!
-We now have an office located at 12008 - 111 Avenue (located in Action Chiropractic & Massage Therapy Clinic), just west of Mira Health Centre.
+Fresh Hope Counselling has an office at 12008 - 111 Avenue (located in Action Chiropractic & Massage Therapy Clinic), just west of Mira Health Centre.

 Sessions with Beth Murray are also available via Skype, Facetime or VSee (free downloadable video conferencing programs) or if internet connection is not available, by phone.
 Thus increasing the flexibility and accessibility of working with Fresh Hope Counselling.
 Sessions using video conferencing are similar to being in a physical office as you are able to see & hear Beth and she is able to see & hear you!
 Physical distance is no longer a prohibitive factor for obtaining the care you need in counselling or therapeutic outpatient care for your eating disorder treatment.